skolbot.AI Chatbot for Schools

 Most universities choose their chatbot after a 30-minute demo and a pricing negotiation.
 Six months later, the tool gives irrelevant answers, nobody checks the analytics, and the admissions team goes back to the contact form.

 The problem is not the chatbot.
 It is the absence of a proper specification document.
-Without formalised criteria, every stakeholder evaluates the solution against their own priorities — IT looks at integration, the admissions director wants leads, the finance director compares prices.
+Without formalized criteria, every stakeholder evaluates the solution against their own priorities β€” IT looks at integration, the VP of Enrollment wants leads, the CFO compares prices.
 The result is a decision by default, not by method.

-This guide provides the 12 criteria to include in your chatbot RFP, organised into four blocks: functional, technical, compliance and support.
+This guide provides the 12 criteria to include in your chatbot RFP, organized into four blocks: functional, technical, compliance and support.
 Each criterion includes a concrete acceptance threshold and a recommended weighting for the evaluation grid.

 The benchmarks cited come from the analysis of 200,000 chatbot sessions across 50 partner institutions between October 2025 and February 2026 (source: Skolbot internal data).